donaldRwilliams/IRCcheck/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

+Now there are correlations between the sets, which, in my experience, is the more realistic situation (albeit these are very strong correlations).

-Here is how to check the IRC in regression
+Here is how to check the IRC in regression with **IRCcheck**

 ``` r
 # SNR = 5